 The Commissioners, all appointed by City Council, include 7 regular members and up to 3 alternates.
 They must be residents of Manitou Springs and cannot be City employees, City Council members, or relatives of either group.
-Applicants should have a demonstrated interest or training in fields closely related to historic preservation—e.g., history, architecture, landscape architecture, archeology, planning, building trades, real estate, and the law.
+Applicants for appointment to the Commission should have an interest or training in fields closely related to historic preservation—e.g., history, architecture, landscape architecture, archeology, planning, building trades, real estate, and the law.

 Neale Minch Chair (Term expires March 31, 2019)

 Ann Nichols Vice Chair (Term expires March 31, 2019)

 Bobby Jackson (Term expires March 31, 2018)